linode/docs/docs/getting-started.md

 ## Booting Your Linode

-Your Linode is now provisioned with the distro or distros of your choice but it's turned off, as inidcated in the Dashboard.
+Your Linode is now provisioned with the distro of your choice but it's turned off, as inidcated in the Dashboard.

-### Booting a Linode with a Single Configuration Profile

 Click **Boot** to turn on your Linode.